 Also remembered, when I used to teach history to my students, I could only see these places in the textbooks.
 Show photos and videos I got online.
 But this time, I can show them photos of these places with me in them.
 It’s a dream come true and I am forever grateful for this opportunity.

-10. Any tips and tricks that you’d like to impart to our fellow travelers?
+10. Any travel tips that you’d like to impart to our fellow travelers?

 We only live once!
 If you are not going to do it now, it may be too late!